-CELLULAR PHONES must be silenced during class, and are not allowed in the skills lab and clinical settings.
-Should a cell phones emit a sound during class, the owner will be required to remove the device from the area immediately.
-Should a cell phone emit a sound during skills lab, or clinical setting, the owner will be asked to remove the device from the area immediately and their skills lab/clinical will be considered ended.
-In the clinical setting a grade of "0" zero will be given for the entire clinical rotation.
-If the device sounds during an exam, the owner will be required to remove the device from the area immediately, and their exam will be considered ended.
+Cellular Phones, (Smart Fitbits, and Apple Watches Not Allowed Period) must be silenced during class and are not allowed in the skills lab or clinical settings.
+Should a cell phone, smart Fitbit, or apple watch emit a sound during class, the owner will be required to remove the device from the area immediately.
+Should a cell phone, smart Fitbit, or apple watch emit a sound during skills lab, or clinical setting, the owner will be asked to remove the device from the area immediately and their skills lab/clinical will be considered ended in the clinical setting a grade of ")" zero will be given for the entire clinical rotation.
+Cellular phones, smart Fitbits, or smart watches will not be worn or present during any testing, including math exams.
+If found to be present or worn the student will receive a zero for any exam being taken.